TeachBooks/mirror_computational_modelling/book/Chapter1/Appendices/appendix1-2_Numerical_Integration.md

 $$ \mathbf{K}_e = \frac{v}{x_2-x_1}\left[\begin{matrix}1 & -1 \\ -1 & 1\end{matrix}\right] $$

 In practice, numerical integration is performed.
-The idea behind numerical integration is that an integrl can be replaced by a weighted sum, as follows:
+The idea behind numerical integration is that an integral can be replaced by a weighted sum, as follows:

 $$ \mathbf{K}_e = \int_{Ω^ε}\ f(x,y)dΩ   =  \sum_{i=1}^{n_ip} ω_i f(x,y) $$